w3c/wcag3/guidelines/groups/input-operation/physical-or-cognitive-effort-when-using-keyboard/preserve-keyboard-focus.md

 :::

 :::note
-This is also quite useful when moving between pages but this would usually have to be done by the browser, unless the user is in some :term[process] where that information is stored in a cookie or on the server between pages in the process so that it still has the old location when the person returns to the page.
+This is also quite useful when moving between :term[pages] but this would usually have to be done by the browser, unless the user is in some :term[process] where that information is stored in a cookie or on the server between pages in the process so that it still has the old location when the person returns to the page.
 :::